Menu

 Curbers

 People who sell vehicles without a dealer's licence are sometimes called curbers.
-They are in the business of selling used cars but they pose as private individuals.
+They are in the business of selling used cars, but they pose as private individuals.
 They commonly advertise through local newspapers and online ads.
-Curbers often get poor-quality cars and do not disclose a vehicle's history to potential buyers, often hiding serious accident damage or a sabotaged odometer.
+Curbers often get poor quality cars and do not disclose a vehicle's history to potential buyers.
+They often hide serious accident damage or a tampered odometer.

 Curbers may insist on meeting buyers in a parking lot, coffee shop or mall.
 They typically will only take cash and rush people into making a purchase.
 For example, they will refuse to let you take the vehicle for a mechanical inspection.
 The name on the vehicle documents will likely not match the one on their drivers’ license.
-Other signs that someone is a curber are multiple listing for cars for sale with the same phone number but different names or asking which car you are calling about when you call.
+Other signs that someone is a curber are multiple listing for cars for sale with the same phone number but different names.
+They may need to ask which car you are calling about when you call.
 They may tell you a story to explain why the sale must be rushed through and why the price is low.

 Advertisements